fallingsprings/couch-add-ons/minify-js-css/README.md

 	<cms:minify 'js' as='' defer='defer'>

 ## Code Blocks
 In addition to external files, you can also include blocks of inline code inside the _<cms:minify>_ tag.
-Simply mark the beginning and end of each code block with the marker `/*CODE*/` One use case would be for mixing server-side Couch variables into your styles and scripts.
-This can be a powerful technique for integrating server-side data into your client-side scripts or stylesheets.
+Simply mark the beginning and end of each code block with the marker `/*CODE*/` One use case would be for mixing server-side Couch variables into your styles and scripts, which can be a powerful technique for integrating server-side data into your client-side scripts or stylesheets.

     <cms:minify 'js'>
         js/jquery.js